Quantum Monte Carlo study of artificial triangular graphene quantum dots

 The system of $N$ interacting electrons in a honeycomb array of $N_s$ confining potentials is described by the many-body Hamiltonian

-in effective atomic units (electronic charge $e$, dielectric constant $\epsilon$, effective mass $m^*$, and $\hbar$ are set to 1), where $k$ is the spring constant of quadratic gate potential located at the center of the system which controls the finite size effects\cite{Oztarhan2023}. $V(\textbf{r}_{i})$ is the total potential energy of the confining potentials, and typical material properties for GaAs, effective electron mass $m^{*} = 0.067 m_{0}$ and dielectric constant $\epsilon = 12.4$, are used.
-Corresponding effective Bohr radius is $a^{*}_{0} = 9.794$ nm, and the effective Hartree energy is $11.857$ meV.
-The honeycomb array of potential wells is modelled using gaussian-like functions \cite{AG_theoretical_3},
+in effective atomic units (electronic charge $e$, dielectric constant $\epsilon$, effective mass $m^*$, and $\hbar$ are set to 1), where $k$ is the spring constant of a quadratic gate potential at the center of the system.
+This term controls finite-size effects and helps preserve charge uniformity; without it, electrons tend to double-occupy edge sites \cite{Oztarhan2023}. $V(\textbf{r}_{i})$ is the total potential energy of the confining potentials.
+Typical material parameters for GaAs are used, with effective electron mass $m^{*} = 0.067 m_{0}$ and dielectric constant $\epsilon = 12.4$, yielding an effective Bohr radius $a^{*}_{0} = 9.794$ nm and effective Hartree energy of 11.857 meV.
+The honeycomb array of potential wells is modeled using Gaussian-like functions \cite{AG_theoretical_3}:

-where $V_{0}$ is the potential depth, $\rho$ is the radius and $s$ controls the sharpness of the potential wells located at $\textbf{R}_{k}$.
-In our numerical calculations, dot-to-dot (nearest neighbor) distance and gaussian sharpness value are fixed to $a=50$ nm and $s = 1.4$. $V_0$ values vary depending on the dot radius and system size, seeking the charge neutrality condition as in our previous work \cite{Oztarhan2023}.
-A 3D visualization of 33 artificial TGQD sites constructed using Gaussian-like potentials shown in Fig. 1 for $\rho=15$ nm and $\rho=30$ nm.
+where $V_{0}$ is the potential depth, $\rho$ is the radius, and $s$ controls the sharpness of the wells located at $\textbf{R}_{k}$.
+In our calculations, the nearest-neighbor distance and Gaussian sharpness are fixed at $a=50$ nm and $s = 1.4$, respectively.
+The values of $V_0$ vary depending on the quantum well radius and system size, chosen to satisfy the charge-neutrality condition as in our previous work \cite{Oztarhan2023}.
+A 3D visualization of 33 artificial TGQD sites constructed using Gaussian-like potentials is shown in Fig. 1 for $\rho=15$ nm and $\rho=30$ nm.